-The water heater discharge and drip pan drains should have been installed in Connect Utilities (p.77).
+The water heater discharge and drip pan drains should have been installed in Connect Utilities (p.75).

 In homes with direct-vent water heaters (that utilize gas, oil, or other combustion fuel), and where the water heater is not independently vented to the exterior through a grilled opening, provide combustion air from under the floor using pipe and cement acceptable to the appliance manufacturer or through the roof via a double-walled flue pipe.
-If provided through the floor, remove any plant installed screen and/or wind baffle from intake vent pipe underneath the home, run the air piping to the exterior of the home and thru the skirting (if applicable), with supports spaced every 3-1/2 feet o.c. or less.
+If provided through the floor, run the air piping to the exterior of the home, with supports spaced every 3-1/2 feet o.c. or less.
 Terminate the pipe facing downward a minimum of 12 inches above the ground surface and provide a screen on the pipe vent cap.